-The module's cryptographic boundary (FIPS 140-2 [1], section 2.1) is the physical extent of its external casing.
+The module's cryptographic boundary (FIPS 140-2 [1], section 2.1) is the physical extent of its external casing but excludes the field replaceable dual redundant power supply.

 4.1 Inspection/Testing of Physical Security Mechanisms

 The following guidelines should be considered when producing a Security Policy for the network in which the module is deployed.